goblimey/ntripcaster/README.md

 The caster broadcasts the data coming from one or more base stations.
 Each base station is represented in the caster by a mountpoint.
-All other components communicate via the caster, so only it needs a known address.
+All other components communicate via the caster, so only it needs a well-known address.

 Each base station sends a series of HTTP requests to the caster, containing correction data in RTCM messages.